open-sauced/docs/docs/features/repo-pages.md

 - **Issue Resolution Trends**: Our line graphs display the number of issues opened versus those closed within specified periods, offering insights into the effectiveness of problem resolution and how issue volume changes over time.
 - **Pull Request Dynamics**: Analyze pull request activity by the numbers of pull requests opened, closed, and merged.
 This provides an overview of collaboration efficiency and code review processes.
 - **Stars and Forks Over Time**: The number of stars and forks the project receives over time, illustrating the project's growth in popularity and its spread within the developer community.
 - **Lottery Factor**: This unique metric is visualized to highlight the impact of key contributors, showing how certain individuals' efforts disproportionately influence the project's progress.
+If 2 or fewer contributors account for 50% of the project's contributions, the lottery factor is high, indicating a potential risk if one of these contributors leaves the project.

 You can use the time range filter to view the number of stars and forks over different periods, such as the last 7 days, month, or the last year.